threewisemonkeys-as/threewisemonkeys-as.github.io/_teaching/2020-robotics-qstp.md

 location: "Goa, Inda"
 ---

-I created and was an instructor for a introductory summer workshop on Robotics and Automation
+I was instructor for a introductory course on Robotics and Automation in Summer 2020.
+I created reference material and assignments for the course as well as mentoring over 100 students.
+The course introduced the students to ROS, Basic Control Theory, Navigation and Path Planning.
+The complete course material can be viewed [here](https://github.com/adbidwai/QSTP-Robotics_Automation_using_ROS).